Peopling of the Americas: Evidence for pre-LGM human presence

-Pre-Last Glacial Maximum migration across Beringia into the Americas is strongly supported by the 2021 discovery of human footprints in relict lake sediments near White Sands National Park in New Mexico, which suggest a human presence dating back to the LGM between 18,000 and 26,000 years ago.
-This age is based on a well-constrained stratigraphic record and radiocarbon dating of seeds in the sediments.
-Pre-LGM migration across Beringia has also been proposed to explain purported pre-LGM ages of archaeological sites in the Americas such as Bluefish Caves and Old Crow Flats in the Yukon Territory, and Meadowcroft Rock Shelter in Pennsylvania.
+Pre-LGM migration across Beringia has been proposed to explain purported pre-LGM ages of archaeological sites in the Americas such as Bluefish Caves and Old Crow Flats in the Yukon Territory, and Meadowcroft Rock Shelter in Pennsylvania.
+The oldest archaeological sites on the Alaskan side of Beringia date to around 14,000 BP.
+It is possible that a small founder population had entered Beringia before that time.
+However, archaeological sites that date closer to the LGM on either the Siberian or the Alaskan side of Beringia are lacking.
+Biomarker and microfossil analyses of sediments from Lake E5 and Burial Lake in northern Alaska suggest human presence in eastern Beringia as early as 34,000 years ago.
+These sedimentary analyses have been suggested to be the only possibly recoverable remnants of humans living in Alaska during the last Glacial period.

 At Old Crow Flats, mammoth bones have been found that are broken in distinctive ways indicating human butchery.
-The radiocarbon dates on these vary between 25,000 and 40,000 years BP.
+The radiocarbon dates on these vary between 25,000 and 40,000 BP.
 Also, stone microflakes have been found in the area indicating tool production.

-Previously, the interpretations of butcher marks and the geologic association of bones at the Bluefish Cave and Old Crow Flats sites, and the related Bonnet Plume site, have been called into question.
+However, the interpretations of butcher marks and the geologic association of bones at the Bluefish Cave and Old Crow Flats sites, and the related Bonnet Plume site, have been called into question.
+No evidence of human remains have been discovered at these sites.
 In addition to disputed archaeological sites, support for pre-LGM human presence has been found in lake sediment records of northern Alaska.
 Biomarker and microfossil analyses of sediments from Lake E5 and Burial Lake in suggest human presence in eastern Beringia as early as 34,000 years ago.
 These analyses are indeed compelling in that they corroborate the inferences made from the Bluefish Cave and Old Crow Flats sites.